apache/pulsar/site/docs/latest/getting-started/ConceptsAndArchitecture.md

 ### Global cluster

-In any Pulsar {% popover instance %}, there is an instance-wide cluster called `global` that you can use to mange non-cluster-specific topics.
-Global topics
+In any Pulsar {% popover instance %}, there is an instance-wide cluster called `global` that you can use to mange non-cluster-specific namespaces and topics.
+The `global` cluster is created for you automatically when you [initialize metadata](../../admin/ClustersBrokers#initialize-cluster-metadata) for the first cluster in your instance.

+Global topic names have this basic structure (note the `global` cluster):

 {% include topic.html p="my-property" c="global" n="my-namespace" t="my-topic" %}